dotenv-org/dotenv-vault-ruby/README.md

 ### Should I commit my `.env.vault` file?

 Yes.
 It is safe and recommended to do so.
 It contains your vault identifier at the vault provider (in this case [dotenv.org](https://dotenv.org)) and contains your encrypted values.

+### Can I share the `DOTENV_KEY`?

+No. It is the key that unlocks your encrypted environment variables.
+Be very careful who you share this key with.
+Do not let it leak.

 ## Contributing